10 Tips for How to Decorate a Christmas Tree

 Make the season merry and bright with these helpful Christmas tree decorating tips.

-After your tree has been purchased you need to decide the best location for it in your home.
+After your purchase, you need to decide the best location for the Christmas tree in your home.
 Ideally, you want the tree in a highly visible location with great natural lighting and high ceilings.
 One snagged branch could bring the whole thing toppling over, so if you have young children or energetic pets you should highly consider tucking your tree into a corner.

 It might take some rearranging of the furniture, but try to position your tree so that it is the focal point of a room.
 If your furniture is typically centered around a television, consider shifting the focus of the room towards the tree for the holiday season to help foster conversation and family time.
 Also, don’t forget to put your tree near an outlet so that you don’t have to run extension cords across the room to power the lights.